rtortori/emear-pvt-aci-containers/5-network-policies.md

 ### Kubernetes Network Policies in ACI

-Let's assume our corporate policies mandate that each application needs to run in a dedicated namespace where only application owners have access and that each namespace must be mapped to one EPG.
+Let's assume our corporate policies mandate that each application needs to run in a dedicated namespace where only application owners have access and that each namespace must be mapped to its EPG.

 This is exacly what we've done in the previous step: the network team enforced this behavior and now they need to create contracts to allow cross-application network communication.